aminam000/aminam000/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Minneapolis, Minnesota.
 ### :telescope: I have experience contributing to the frontend and backend process of building web applications.

-### :seedling: Currenty, I am curious about Data Science such as NLP and Machine Learning Algorithmns.
+### :seedling: Currenty, I am curious about Data Science tools such as NLP and Machine Learning Algorithmns.

 ### :zap: In my free time, I like to try new restaurants and play word games with my friends.